Spring is Here and it's

 There is lots of fruit setting and starting

-budding up well and showing signs of becoming those tasty berries waiting to pop
+budding up well and are on their way to becoming those tasty berries waiting to pop

 into your mouth.
-Buds are also becoming evident on the RazzelBerry
+Buds are also becoming evident on the Raspberry Shortcake

 Apples can be seen on the patio friendly